1) Do we accept Housing Choice Vouchers (Section 8)?

 5) What if your credit score says N/A?

 This simply means you do not have enough credit activity on which to base a score.
 You may not have a score even if you have some credit activity.
 Since we do not use credit scores to make rental decisions, the simple absence of a score will not keep you from renting an apartment with us.
 We use your credit report to decide whether you have enough income to pay your bills, pay your rent, and cover basic living expenses.
-We also use it to determine your likelihood of making on-time rental payments.
+We also use it to determine your likelihood of making on-time rent payments.

 6) Do we accept pets?